Souhaila-DJAFFAL/Fairness-Audit-Playbook/section_2_fairness_definitions.md

 **Limitation:** Ignores different error rates for unqualified candidates

-**Legal Context:** Aligns with employment law focus on not missing qualified candidates
+**Legal Context:** Aligns with employment law, focusing on not missing qualified candidates

 ### Option 3: Equalized Odds (Equal Treatment Overall)
 **What It Means:** All groups have equal rates of both correct positive and correct negative decisions